lbo462/course-notes/arm/arm.md

 > The RAN is the only entity that can make that kind of choice.
 > The UE only acts as an information reporter and waits for instructions.

-#### DOWNLINK trafic
+#### DOWNLINK traffic

 On the DL, we observe the same two channels :

 The DTCH is still the channel where all your data goes though.

-The DCCH channel gives informations about the channel, such as the modulation to use, the power, the resources blocks and so on.
+The DCCH channel gives information about the channel, such as the modulation to use, the power, the resources blocks and so on.
 It a called a **scheduling**.

 Such as it was in the RRC IDLE state, the DL also contains the broadcast channel for the same purposes (see [RRC IDLE](#rrc-idle)).
 The difference lies within the paging channel.
 There's no more use for it since the user is connected.
 The Location DB contains the correct location of the user and it won't be a problem to reach him.